Forager Training Program

 Andrew Leahy

 Andrew is an avid forager and student of wild spaces, interested in rekindling ways of living on the landscape that are place-sourced and mutually nuturing.
-Moving to the Lower Susquehanna Region from the mountains of Northeastern PA in 2021, he currently serves as Community Engagement Coordinator for the Horn Farm Center.
-With an academic background in English Literature and Music, Andrew has since embraced ecological learning and lifelong wildcrafting through experiences in the Horn Farm’s Land Steward and Ecological Gardener Training Programs.
-He is also completing 300 hours of study and field work through the Northern Appalachia School’s Foundations of Bioregional Herbalism program.
+Moving to the Lower Susquehanna Region from the mountains of Northeastern PA in 2021, he currently serves as the Educational & Outreach Speciaist for the Horn Farm Center.
+With an academic background in English Literature and Music, Andrew has since embraced ecological learning and lifelong wildcrafting, honing his skills through the Horn Farm’s training programs and the Northern Appalachia School’s Foundations of Bioregional Herbalism program.
+In addition to the Forager Training Program, he presently teaches monthly and special-topics foraging classes for the Horn Farm.